JackpotClavin/Android-Blob-Utility/README.md

 back every library that is needed in order to get that library or daemon to run on an AOSP ROM.

-####How does it work?
+How does it work?
 =============================

 First, the developer must dump their entire stock ROM's software to their computer, so that typing the command:
 `$ ls /path-to-build.prop/build.prop` will yield their device's build.prop.
 This is just meant to ensure that you have the correct path.
-This dupm can be can be obtained by doing `adb pull /system /path-to-destination/` with the device connected to the computer, replacing `/path-to-destination/` to wherever you want to store the dump.
+This dump can be can be obtained by doing `adb pull /system /path-to-destination/` with the device connected to the computer, replacing `/path-to-destination/` to wherever you want to store the dump.
 Next, you are to compile this program with the `make` command.
 Once you run it, the program will prompt you to enter whatever the SDK version of your /system